henne49/dbus-opendtu/README.md

 So what is the script doing:
 - Running as a service
 - connecting to DBus of the Venus OS `com.victronenergy.pvinverter.http_{DeviceInstanceID_from_config}`
-- After successful DBus connection OpenDTU is accessed via REST-API - simply the /status is called and a JSON is returned with all details
+- After successful DBus connection OpenDTU/ahoyDTU is accessed via REST-API - simply the /status is called and a JSON is returned with all details
-  A sample JSON file from OpenDTU can be found [here](docs/OpenDTU.json)
+  A sample JSON file from OpenDTU can be found [here](docs/OpenDTU.json).
+A sample JSON file from OpenDTU can be found [here](docs/ahoy.json)
-- Serial/MAC is taken from the response as device serial
+- Serial/devicename is taken from the response as device serial
 - Paths are added to the DBus with default value 0 - including some settings like name, etc
-- After that a "loop" is started which pulls OpenDTU data every 750ms from the REST-API and updates the values in the DBus
+- After that a "loop" is started which pulls OpenDTU/AhoyDTU data every 750ms from the REST-API and updates the values in the DBus

 Thats it 😄